-Navigating Software Procurement in Community supervision
+Navigating Software Procurement in Community Supervision

 Procuring enterprise supervision software is challenging, and not something you’re likely to do frequently in your career.
 It involves complex approval processes, dealing with information asymmetry, and understanding dynamic software features and pricing.
 If you miss critical requirements or choose the wrong partners, the consequences can include wasted resources, operational inefficiencies, and potential compliance issues.
 How can you make sure you lead your team confidently through this journey, especially if you only take it once?